pydicom/pynetdicom/dev/_sources/user/events.rst.txt

 see the `handler implementation documentation
 <../reference/events.html>`_ for more information.

-Handlers can be bound to events through the *evt_handlers* keyword argument with :meth:`AE.associate()<pynetdicom.ae.ApplicationEntity.associate>` and :meth:`AE.start_server()<pynetdicom.ae.ApplicationEntity.start_server>`.
+Handlers can be bound to events through the *evt_handlers* keyword parameter with :meth:`AE.associate()<pynetdicom.ae.ApplicationEntity.associate>` and :meth:`AE.start_server()<pynetdicom.ae.ApplicationEntity.start_server>`.
 *evt_handlers* should be a list of 2- or 3-tuples::